M-Files/Developer-Portal/APIs/REST-API/Authentication/index.md

 };
 ```

-<p class="note warning">If no expiry information is provided then the authentication token returned will have an indefinite expiry.
-The only way to forcibly expire an authentication token in this instance is to change the user's login credentials and restart M-Files Web Access.</p>
+If no expiry information is provided then the authentication token returned will have an indefinite expiry.
+The only way to forcibly expire an authentication token in this instance is to change the user's login credentials and restart M-Files Web Access.
+{:.note.warning}

 ## Cookie-based sessions